Making effluent systems safe

 Manure and effluent machinery and equipment

-The ongoing management of dairy effluent systems requires the use of various contractors and a range of machinery including excavators, bulldozers, slurry tankers, solid manure spreaders, bobcats, frontend loaders, pond agitators, umbilical distribution tractors and sprinklers.
-Farmers can minimise risks by:
+Managing dairy effluent systems requires the use of various machinery and contractors.
+Equipment such as excavators, bulldozers, slurry tankers, solid manure spreaders, bobcats, front-end loaders, pond agitators, umbilical distribution tractors and sprinklers are commonly used.

-- ensuring all laneways and access points safely accommodate machinery and equipment
+- Ensure safe access: Design laneways and access points to safely accommodate large machinery and equipment.

 Effluent management plans

 The development of an effluent management plan to assist with the operation, maintenance and management of the dairy effluent system is recommended.
-The plan provides specific technical, maintenance and management options relevant to the individual farm, ensuring productive and safe use of dairy effluent.
+These plans provide farm-specific technical, operational, and maintenance guidance to ensure effluent is used productively and safely.

 More information